JavaScript charts | How to use

 Implementation | Multiple data | Customization | Reference | Line charts | Bar charts | Pie charts

-Multiple series of data can be used in line type charts only.
+Multiple series of data can be used in line and bar type charts only.
 In the example below the setDataArray method is called twice with different arrays of data.
+The second argument is optional and can be used to target customization options (described in the Customization chapter).

 <script type="text/javascript">